Block Island: Parks and recreation

 There are 17 miles of beach on Block Island.
 Crescent Beach can be viewed from the Pt.
 Judith Ferry and the New London Express Ferry on the way to the island.
 It contains five smaller beaches: Fred Benson Town Beach (popularly known as State Beach), Surf Beach, Scotch Beach, Rouse's Beach, and Mansion Beach, all of which are located on Corn Neck Road.
 North of Mansion Beach are Clayhead and Pots & Kettles.
 Clayhead is a set of cliffs which can be seen from the ferry in from Point Judith or New London.
 This area is rocky and contains iron-rich clay deposits, and is a popular area for shell and rock hunting.

 Cow Cove, Settler's Rock, and Sandy Point make up the northernmost point of Block Island where the North Lighthouse is located.
 Settler's Rock is located at Cow Cove, where the settlers landed and swam to shore bringing with them the island's first cows, which they pushed off the boats and forced ashore.
 Attached to the rock is a plaque naming the original settlers of Block Island.
 Coastguard Beach (or "the channel") is situated between the Great Salt Pond and the ocean on the north west side of the island.
 Ballard's Beach is on the south side of the Block Island Ferry Dock and jetty.
 Bluffs Beach (or Vail) is set at the bottom of Mohegan Bluffs.

+The west and south sides are known for the surf especially in autumn.
+Black Rock Beach and Town Beach have the best surf conditions.
+Dorie's Cove and Grace's Cove also produce ridable waves.

 Block Island also hosts an office of The Nature Conservancy.
 The Conservancy named Block Island as one of its top 12 sites in the Western Hemisphere, and a large portion of the island is legally protected and set aside for conservation.